redpesk-common/canbus-binding/docs/2-Installation.md

 vi /usr/include/linux/can.h
 ```

-If in the struct sockaddr_can you don't see j1939, the header are not upgrade.
+If in the struct sockaddr_can you don't see j1939, the headers are not upgraded.

-So you need to do this manually, go to you're linux-can-next repository and do the following command:
+So you need to do this manually, go to your linux-can-next repository and do the following command:

 ```bash
 cp include/uapi/linux/can.h /usr/include/linux/can.h